Robert Wagner: Later career

 Wagner appeared in a TV movie with Audrey Hepburn, Love Among Thieves (1987) and in a miniseries with Jaclyn Smith, Windmills of the Gods (1988).
 He and St. John worked with Pierce Brosnan in the miniseries remake of Around the World in 80 Days (1989).
-For Tom Mankiewicz he played a supporting part in Delirious (1991).
+For Tom Mankiewicz, he played a supporting part in Delirious (1991).
 More widely seen was Dragon: The Bruce Lee Story (1993), where Wagner played a producer.
 Wagner played Love Letters on stage with Stefanie Powers.
 They also reprised their Hart characters in a series of TV movies.

 Wagner's film career received a boost after his role in the Austin Powers series of spy spoofs starring Mike Myers.
 Wagner played Dr. Evil's henchman Number 2 in all three films: Austin Powers: International Man of Mystery (1997), Austin Powers: The Spy Who Shagged Me (1999) and Austin Powers in Goldmember (2002).
 He also had small roles in Wild Things (1998), Crazy in Alabama (1999), Play It to the Bone (2000), Becoming Dick (2001) and Sol Goode (2001).

-Wagner became the host of Fox Movie Channel's Hour of Stars, featuring original television episodes of The 20th Century-Fox Hour (1955), a series which Wagner had appeared on in his early days with the studio.
-In 2005, Wagner became the television spokesman for the Senior Lending Network, a reverse mortgage lender and in 2010 he began serving as a spokesman for the Guardian First Funding Group, also a reverse mortgage lender.
-As of June 2011, Guardian First Funding was acquired by Urban Financial Group, who continue to use Mr. Wagner as their spokesperson.
+Wagner hosted Fox Movie Channel's Hour of Stars, featuring original television episodes of The 20th Century Fox Hour (1955), a series in which he had appeared in his early days at the studio.
+In 2005, he became television spokesman for the Senior Lending Network, a reverse mortgage lender and in 2010 began serving as spokesman for the Guardian First Funding Group, another reverse mortgage lender.
+In June 2011, Guardian First Funding was acquired by Urban Financial Group, who continued to use Wagner as their spokesperson.